Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching

-In this Letter, we focus on the crucial issue of entropy calculation at the DFT-PBE level of theory, aiming to resolve long-standing disagreements among various Jupiter model predictions, which are highly sensitive to small changes in entropy~\cite{Militzer_2013, Miguel2016, Miguel2018erratum, Mazevet2022}.
-We rely solely on \emph{ab initio} theory and well-established experimental data without invoking indirect observations.
-The purpose of this paper is not to reconcile planetary models with spacecraft measurements~\cite{Helled2020, Debras_2019}, but rather to provide a non-parametric hydrogen EOS, ranging from roughly 1 bar to 700GPa, that forms a solid foundation for future model revisions.
+In this Letter, we focus on the crucial issues of entropy calculation outlined above at the DFT-PBE level of theory, aiming to resolve long-standing disagreements among various Jupiter model predictions, which are highly sensitive to small changes in entropy~\cite{Militzer_2013, Miguel2016, Miguel2018erratum, Mazevet2022}.
+The work is structured as follows: First, we calculate the free energy and entropy in the DFT-MD region using a recently developed method called \emph{flow matching}~\cite{albergo2023building, lipman2023flow, liu2023flow}.
+As discussed below, such an independent approach is highly desired to benchmark the accuracy of TI and identify crucial deficiencies in previous works.
+Second, (and more importantly,) we devise a simple and efficient protocol to construct an EOS that can achieve excellent thermodynamic consistency \emph{across various theories} and a broad range of conditions.
+Our procedure is primarily designed to provide a reliable and uncontested input for planetary modeling, thereby forming a solid foundation for future model refinements against spacecraft measurements and further applicability to other materials~\cite{Helled2020, Debras_2019}.

-We calculate the free energy and entropy of dense hydrogen using a recently developed method called \emph{flow matching}~\cite{albergo2023building, lipman2023flow, liu2023flow}.
-Unlike the demonstrative example shown in Ref.~\cite{Zhao_2023}, here the calculations are based on DFT-MD simulations and thus have \emph{ab initio} accuracy.
-Basically, we employ a machine-learned invertible transformation $f$, which acts on configuration samples $\vec{x} \equiv (\vec{r}_1, \dots, \vec{r}_N)$ of the $N$ proton coordinates, to directly connect two phase points $(T_0, \rho_0), (T_1, \rho_1)$ of interest.
-Given the transformation can bring the two states close enough to ensure a sufficient overlap, their free energy difference (scaled by temperature) can then be efficiently estimated as follows:
+\textit{Flow matching.} Consider any two given phase points $(T_0, \rho_0)$ and $(T_1, \rho_1)$ of the hydrogen system.
+When calculating their free energy difference using TI, one needs to create a continuous path between them by interpolation.
+On the other hand, flow matching is built on the framework of targeted free energy perturbation (TFEP)~\cite{PhysRevE.65.046122, PhysRevE.79.011113}, which solely relies on information about the two end states 0 and 1; see the Eqs.~(\ref{eq: TFEP}) and (\ref{eq: forward and reverse work}) below.
+As a result, it can avoid any errors arising from a manual interpolation procedure and thus serves as a valuable benchmark for TI.

+More specifically, within the framework of TFEP, the free energy difference (scaled by temperature) between the two states can be written as the following estimators: